-I’ll admit it, one of my favourite colours is pink.
+I’ll admit it, one of my favorite colors is pink.
 If I see pink perennials at the garden centre and I need a plant to fill a hole in my garden, chances are at least one of them will end up in my cart.
-Come to think of it, I have quite a range of pink perennials in my front, side and backyard.
+Come to think of it, I have quite a range of beautiful pink perennials in my front, side and backyard.

 There are a lot of beautiful varieties of dianthus and most of them are pink.
-What I love about this plant is it grows in a lovely mounding clump, making it perfect for borders or to fill in a space meant for a low-growing plant in the garden—it only reaches about a foot in height.
+What I love about this plant is it grows in a lovely mounding clump.
+This makes it perfect for borders or to fill in a space meant for a low-growing plant in the garden—it only reaches about a foot in height.

 There’s a lovely little potentilla beside the path leading to my deck stairs.
 That one I get to admire.
-But on the other side of my house is a sweet little potentilla that my neighbour gets to admire.
-The flowers may be diminutive, but they are long-lasting and pretty when the whole shrub is in bloom.
+But on the other side of my house is a sweet little potentilla that my neighbor gets to admire.
+The flowers may be diminutive, but they are long-lasting and pretty when the whole shrub is in bloom, usually in early summer.